A Guide to Multichannel Content Activation

-To help you execute an effective content strategy, we created the Content Activation Model.
+To help execute an effective content strategy, we created the Content Activation Model.
 It has six steps:

 - Research helps you determine what content to create.
-Much like the scientific process, marketing research begins with a hypothesis that you wish to test.
+Much like the scientific process, marketing research begins with a hypothesis that you test.
 Past experiences, models from other companies, emerging technologies, and new ideas will all feed into that hypothesis.
 It might take the form of a question like, “What if we did [something awesome]?”

 - Creation is the process of developing new content.
 This includes graphics, web pages, photography, videography, writing, and more.
 The hypothesis gives you a clear purpose and direction for your visual content story.